akononovicius/physRisk-content-repository/articles/2018/hft-order-book-model.md

 ## Interactive applets

-To understand the model and its dynamics better you should study the interactive applets bellow.
+To understand the model and its dynamics better you should study the interactive applets below.

 The first applet, as has become usual, shows us how the structure of the order book evolves as the time goes on.
 Note that unlike in most other cases here we have relative price on the x axis, thus negative "prices" will also be observed.
-Also note that this model uses continuous prices, hence the plot bellow shows a number of submitted limit orders in the interval \\\( \[ p, p+1 \) \\\).
+Also note that this model uses continuous prices, hence the plot below shows a number of submitted limit orders in the interval \\\( \[ p, p+1 \) \\\).
 Note that the shape of the both sides of the order book is symmetric and has shape similar to the log-normal distribution (similarly as in the